 p-values in parentheses. ***,**,* Statistically significant at the 1, 5, 10 per cent level; **†,*† Borderline at the 5, 10 per cent level

-Referring to Tables 3 and 5 (respectively extracted from Appendix Table A3(a) and Appendix Table A3(b)), in the case of custom/imports fines there are significant decreases of income from fines before all elections, and corresponding increases after elections.
+Referring to Tables 3 and 5 (respectively extracted from Appendix Table A3(a) and Appendix Table A3(b)), in the case of customs/imports fines there are significant decreases of income from fines before all elections, and corresponding increases after elections.
 Yet, although there is evidence of election cycles for all the parliamentary elections, the pattern is more uniform in the case of the 2013 elections, similar to the tax fines.

 Table 5.
 Election effects of custom fines estimated for each parliamentary election (2013, 2017 and 2021) individually (p-values in parentheses) (from Appendix Table A3(b))